leehuhlee/leehuhlee.github.io/_posts/2021-03-28-C#-Multi-Thread.md

 </figure>

 ## DeadLock
-  - if there are two keys and two process and each process got one key, then this program never gonna finish.
+  - if there are two keys and two process and each process got one key, then this program never gonna finish

 ### Test